Uncertain Road Ahead for Haiti’s Cooking Fuel Sector

 One solution is to increase Haiti’s market penetration of efficient cookstoves.
 Efficient cookstoves should be considered in addition to any fuel substitute; they reduce the cooking fuel need of a consumer, thereby decreasing a stove’s environmental impact and reducing the share of a family’s income that goes to purchasing cooking fuels.
 While efficient cookstoves are not the end-all solution (they do not displace the charcoal industry or prevent the future importation of LPG), they go a long way to mitigating environmental and economic costs.

 There are many potential fuels and technologies that could play an important role in replacing Haiti’s unsustainable charcoal industry.
-Another exciting alternative is the jatropha tree, which will be the topic of my next blog.
+Another exciting alternative is the jatropha tree.